Managing the Critical Risks of Using E-Signature for Remote Use Cases

 Solution selection should rest on the vendor’s ability to address requirements such as support for multiple signature methods, verifying the identity of unknown individuals, authenticating customers with established identities, detailed audit trails, and compliance with applicable e-signature regulations around the world.
 The EU’s eIDAS regulation provides one of the more comprehensive e-signature frameworks in the world to ensure a high degree of identity assurance during the e-signing process.
 Choosing the right e-signature partner can take care of most of the compliance burden and reduce legal risks.

 Security measures are often an afterthought in e-signature evaluation and selection.
-With consumers increasingly engaging in higher risk transactions in remote channels, organizations need to ensure their technology solutions have the adequate levels of underlying security and assurance about each signer’s identity.
+With consumers increasingly engaging in higher risk transactions in remote channels, organizations need to ensure their technology solutions have the adequate levels of underlying security and assurance about each signer’s identity for each signed document.

 Our solution is trusted by some of the world’s most security-conscious organizations and designed according to security best practices.
 We comply with a variety of regulatory, industry, and IT standards for security and data protection, including SOC 2 Type 2, ISO 27001, GDPR, FedRAMP, and HIPAA.
 What’s more, OneSpan goes beyond electronic signatures and enables businesses to establish trust in people’s identities, the devices they use, and the transactions they carry out - to help protect the digital customer experience.